Emulator Issues #11563

 How to fix?
 In MappingButton.cpp you could put a constant eventFilter for keyboard press & release, just like BlockUserInputFilter does it.

-Updated by 8times9 almost 5 years ago
+Updated by 8times9 over 5 years ago

 Mapping for space, enter, and mouse clicks were fixed in 5.0-10091 but there's still some weirdness with arrow keys and tab.

-Updated by 8times9 almost 5 years ago
+Updated by 8times9 over 5 years ago

 If any controls are mapped to the arrow keys or tab, then pressing them to test out the mapping will cause the selection to move around between text boxes, other buttons, and checkboxes.